izidorome/camus/README.md

      print(r.name, r.email)
 ```

-Like mentioned before, Camus is a fork of the Records library, so almost all access pattern are equal:
+Like mentioned before, Camus tries to maintain the same API of the Records library, so you have the same access patterns:

 ```python
   row.email